tomMoulard/htransformation/README.md

 ### Set

-A Set rule will either create or replace the header and value (if it already exist)
+A Set rule will either create or replace the header and value (if it already exists)

 A rule Set need 2 arguments
 - `Header`, the header you want to create